AdityaGupta0/photography-portfolio/src/content/about.md

 While I mostly just do this for myself, I have done a couple projects for others.
 Most notably I filmed and edited videos for my robotics teams which were evaluated and ranked highly.
 I have also done a couple graduation photoshoots for making some quick money (but I'm still broke as hell).

+*This site is currenlty a placeholder while finish my complete website.*